drone-roof-inspection-033

 10 Years Experience

 Peter Leslie is a CAA-approved commercial drone pilot with 10+ years experience and over 10,000 flight hours.
 He holds the GVC and A2 CofC drone licences with full CAA Operational Authorisation.
-Peter founded HireDronePilot to connect UK businesses with qualified, insured drone operators.
+Peter is a member of ARPAS-UK, the UK's non-profit trade association for the drone industry.
+He founded HireDronePilot to connect UK businesses with qualified, insured drone operators.

 Looking for More Drone Work?